Peer Assisted Study Sessions

 - You can join PASS at any point in the semester.
 We recommend attending as many sessions as possible.

-Being a PASS leader helps you develop the skills most highly valued by employers (2007 Monash Graduate Employers Survey):
+Being a PASS leader helps you develop the skills most highly valued by employers, including oral and written communication skills, problem solving, and time management.

 Eligibility